WTTA: History

 In September 1999, WTTA became Tampa Bay's affiliate of The WB (replacing charter affiliate WMOR, which reverted to being an independent station), two years after the network entered into a group deal with Sinclair to affiliate the company's independent stations and UPN affiliates with The WB.
 The station began using the on-air brand "WB 38", and ran Kids' WB during the week until January 2006, when the network discontinued its weekday children's block.
 As a result, Kids' WB programming on WTTA had been relegated to Saturday mornings as of 2006.
 In 1999, WTTA's operations were taken over by Sinclair after the company entered into a local marketing agreement with Bay Television, which over time had grown become one of the nation's largest television station owners.
 However, Bay Television was effectively a subsidiary of Sinclair; it was owned by Sinclair CEO David Smith, his brothers J. Duncan, Frederick and Robert Smith, and Robert Simmons.
-Bay Television could also be considered a shell corporation used for the purpose of circumventing Federal Communications Commission (FCC) ownership rules.
+Bay Television could also be considered a shell corporation used for the purpose of circumventing FCC ownership rules.
 Normally, this would apply to a duopoly that Sinclair operates, but the Tampa Bay market is one of the few markets where the company does not own or operate more than one television station.